-What It Is: AdZerk is a unique offering among hosted ad servers.
-With AdZerk’s suite of APIs, users can quickly build customized online ad serving platforms that cater to their specific needs.
+What It Is: Kevel is a unique offering among hosted ad servers.
+With Kevel's suite of APIs, users can quickly build customized online ad serving platforms that cater to their specific needs.
 This ingenious product works so well that it has been adopted by some of the most heavily-trafficked websites in the world including Reddit, Ticketmaster, Imgur and others.

 Cost: Pricing plans start out relatively expensive and go up from there, depending on the features and level technical support users need, which smaller publishers may find prohibitive.

-Who It’s For: Adzerk is best suited for large publishers that have technical staff on hand and those that need extensive capabilities and support.
+Who It’s For: Kevel is best suited for large publishers that have technical staff on hand and those that need extensive capabilities and support.

 Self-Hosted Ad Servers